SrNetoChan/srnetochan.github.io/content/posts/tutorials/2019-05-29-using-qgis-from-conda.markdown

     conda install <package_name>

-Because conda packages can be stored in different channels, and because the default channels (from the anaconda service) do not contain QGIS (and are actually free), we may need to specify the channel we want to get the package from. [conda-forge](https://conda-forge.org/) is a community-driven repository of conda recipes and includes updated QGIS packages.
+Because conda packages can be stored in different channels, and because the default channels (from the anaconda service) do not contain QGIS, we may need to specify the channel we want to get the package from. [conda-forge](https://conda-forge.org/) is a community-driven repository of conda recipes and includes updated QGIS packages.
 Make sure to activate the environment first.

     conda install qgis --channel conda-forge

-If we use mambaforge, we can simply do:
+If we use mambaforge, conda-forge is the default channel, so we can simply do:

     mamba install qgis

 Conda will download the latest available version of QGIS and all its dependencies installing it on the active environment.

+### Installing older versions of QGIS

-Note: Because conda always try to install the latest version, if you want to use the QGIS LTR version, you must specify the QGIS version.
+Conda always tries to install the latest version of each package, if you want to install an older version of a package, you must specify the QGIS version.

-    conda install qgis=3.28.8 --channel conda-forge
+    conda install qgis=3.34.4 --channel conda-forge

 or

-    mamba install qgis=3.28.8
+    mamba install qgis=3.34.4

-### Uninstalling packages

-Uninstalling QGIS is also easy.
-The quickest option is to delete the entire environment where QGIS was installed.
-Make sure you deactivate it first.

-`conda deactivate
-conda env remove --name qgis_stable`

-Another option is to remove QGIS package manually.
-This is useful if you have other packages installed that you want to keep.

-    conda activate qgis_stable
+### Installing QGIS Long Term Release

+From QGIS 3.34.6 onwards, the conda-forge team has moved the LTR versions to a `qgis_ltr` label.
+A label works like a sub-channel of conda-forge.
+So if we want to install the latest QGIS LTR version we need to add the label before the conda-forge channel.

-    conda remove qgis -c conda-forge
+    conda install -c conda-forge/label/qgis_ltr -c conda-forge qgis

-This only removes the QGIS package and will leave all other packages that were installed with it.
-Note that you need to specify the conda-forge channel.
-Otherwise, Conda will try to update some packages from the default channels during the removal process, and things may get messy.
+or

+    mamba install -c conda-forge/label/qgis_ltr qgis

+**Note:** If you are lazy (like me) and don't want to worry about the channels\labels you need to use all the time, you can set them as defaults for your environment.
+Activate your environment and then do:

+    conda config --env --add channels conda-forge
+    conda config --env --add channels conda-forge/label/qgis_ltr

+Then installing QGIS LTR becomes just:

+    conda install qgis

+or

+    mamba install qgis

 ## **Running QGIS**